 Private Schools and IEPs

-Do Private Schools Provide Special Education?
+Do Private Schools Have to Provide Special Education?

 The main governing statute of special education is IDEA.
-That defines an IEP, outlines the evaluation process and so on.
+That defines an IEP, outlines the evaluation process, and so on.

 Private schools do not have to follow IDEA.
 Full stop. (because I can hear some of you going but, but…please, read on)

 The elephant in the room is that our kids are more expensive to educate.
 We know this.
-The fact that we have to try and hide this secret is so unacceptable, but that’s a rant for another day.
+The fact that we have to try and hide this secret is unacceptable, but that’s a rant for another day.
 But they are–supports, services, it adds up.

 What private schools provide special education?

-So only approved schools provide IEPs?
+So, only approved schools provide IEPs?

 Some private schools call them Service Plans, Learning Plans…all kinds of different names.